Cabbage vs. Broccoli — Health Impact and Nutrition Comparison

-In this article, we are going to discuss green cabbage and calabrese broccoli.
+In this article, we will discuss green cabbage and calabrese broccoli.

-As most of the vegetables, cabbage and broccoli are mainly composed of water, but the numbers are different, for cabbage it’s 92.2 g and for broccoli 89.3 g per 100g.
+Like most vegetables, cabbage and broccoli are mainly composed of water, but the numbers are different.
+That number is 92.2% for cabbage and 89.3% for broccoli.

-Being vegetables, broccoli and cabbage are foods with low amounts of calories, but the cabbage contains a bit less than broccoli, about 25 kcal per 100g.
+Like most vegetables, broccoli and cabbage are low in calories, but cabbage contains fewer calories than broccoli, about 25 kcal per 100g.

 Protein and Fats

-Cabbage is the absolute winner in total lipid composition, per 100 g it contains about 0.1 g, whether in the case of broccoli it is about 0.37 g.
-This also relates to the protein composition, cabbage contains about 1.28 g, while broccoli a bit more, about 2.82 g per 100g.
+Cabbage is the absolute winner in total fat composition.
+Per 100g, it contains about 0.1g, whereas, in the case of broccoli, it is about 0.37g.
+Broccoli is also higher in protein; cabbage contains about 1.28g, while broccoli a bit more, 2.82g per 100g.

-Cabbage and broccoli contain about the same number of carbohydrates, but broccoli contains slightly more than cabbage, about 6.64 g per 100g.
-Talking about fiber, both vegetables contain almost the same amount.
-In the case of the sugars, broccoli contains twice less than cabbage, 1.7 g per 100g.
+Cabbage and broccoli contain about the same number of carbohydrates, but broccoli contains slightly more than cabbage, about 6.64g per 100g.

-Broccoli wins the mineral competition too, it contains more potassium, calcium, phosphorus, sodium, and iron.
+Broccoli wins the mineral competition as well, containing more potassium, calcium, phosphorus, sodium, and iron.

-Broccoli and cabbage are rich in certain micronutrients and vitamins, further, we will discuss their impact on human health.
+Broccoli and cabbage are rich in certain micronutrients and vitamins.
+Below, we will discuss their impact on human health.

 It is shown that both cabbage and broccoli contain a substance called sulforaphane, which is rich in sulfur and has various positive benefits on human health.